jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Problem:** toString(), String.format or some other operation or method call is executed irrespective of log level.
 This may include formatting, concatenation, reflection and other wasteful processing.
 For example, the above line with toString seems rather harmless, however, you might change your mind if you see the toString implementation of [StepExecution](https://github.com/spring-projects/spring-batch/blob/master/spring-batch-core/src/main/java/org/springframework/batch/core/StepExecution.java) (at the bottom of the page.)

 **Solution:** Remove the toString() since this is already invoked conditionally inside SLF4J.
 If formatting is really needed, execute it conditionally or in its toString method.
+Or even nicer, use a lambda expression with SLF4J2, see IL02 above.

 ```java
 LOG.debug("ACTUAL DOWNLOAD: EndDate Download Date: {}", endDateDownloadDate); // good